 How to read and use the Chaikin Money Flow trading indicator

-Chaikin money flow indicator measures the type of pressure which dominates the market.
+The Chaikin Money Flow indicator measures the type of pressure that dominates the market

-Marc Chaikin introduced Chaikin Money Flow indicator (CMF) in the 1980s as a technical indicator which measures the money flow volume during a specific period.
-The CMF indicator can be used to determine whether there is a buyer's pressure or a seller's pressure on the market.
-The indicator is based on the idea that when the closing price is close to the high an accumulation is evident, whereas if the closing price is closer to the low, a distribution occurs.
-The CMF is commonly used to confirm a trend, measure a trend strength or to identify potential trend reversals or breakouts.
+Marc Chaikin introduced the Chaikin Money Flow indicator (CMF) in the 1980s as a technical indicator that measures the money flow volume during a specific period.
+The CMF indicator can be used to determine whether there is buying pressure or selling pressure on the market.
+The indicator is based on the idea that when the closing price is close to the high, an accumulation is evident, whereas if the closing price is closer to the low, a distribution occurs.
+The CMF is commonly used to confirm a trend, measure a trend strength or identify potential trend reversals or breakouts.

-The indicator default setting is either 20 or 21 periods and the Chaikin money flow calculation is performed through three steps which are:
+The indicator default setting is either 20 or 21 periods and the Chaikin Money Flow calculation is performed in three steps:

-- Find the Money flow volume by multiplying the money flow multiplier for each period with the associated volume
+- Find the money flow volume by multiplying the money flow multiplier for each period by the associated volume

-- Add the Money Flow Volume for the number of periods considered (the default setup is 20 periods) and divide the value by the 20-period sum of the volume
+- Add up the money flow volume for the number of periods considered (the default set-up is 20) and divide the value by the 20-period sum of the volume

-As you can see the Money Flow Volume depends on the value of the multiplier, and the multiplier will have a positive value when the close price is above the high-low midpoint for the period and negative when it is below the midpoint.
+As you can see, the money flow volume depends on the value of the multiplier, and the multiplier has a positive value when the close price is above the high-low midpoint for the period and negative when it is below the midpoint.

 When plotted on your trading platform, the CMF indicator looks as shown in the following graph.

-You can see that when the CMF line is in the zone marked with the white rectangle, it is considered to show an upward trend, while a CMF line in the red rectangle will indicate a downtrend.
-Usually, the values of CMF are within the +0.5 to -0.5 interval and it rarely comes to the levels of +1 or -1.
+You can see that when the CMF line is in the zone marked with the white rectangle, it is considered to show an upward trend, while a CMF line in the red rectangle indicates a downtrend.
+Usually, the values of the CMF are within the +0.5 to -0.5 interval and it rarely reaches the levels of +1 or -1.
 Accordingly, it can be stated that:

-- When CMF is approaching +1 level, the buying pressure becomes higher;
+- When CMF is approaching +1, the buying pressure becomes higher.

-- When CMF is nearing -1 the seller's pressure is higher.
+- When CMF is nearing -1, the selling pressure is higher.

 Chaikin Money Flow crosses are one way in which traders use the indicator to identify potential alerts.
-They show potential signals by looking for crosses between the CMF line and the centreline.
-The very basic way to determine a buy signal is when the CMF line crosses above the zero-line while the price continues to move upwards.
-On the contrary, a sell signal is identified when the Chaikin Money Flow indicator crosses below the zero-line with the price moving in a downward direction.
+They show potential signals by looking for crosses between the CMF line and the centre line.
+The basic way to determine a buy signal is when the CMF line crosses above the zero line while the price continues to move upwards.
+Conversely, a sell signal is identified when the Chaikin Money Flow indicator crosses below the zero line with the price moving in a downward direction.

-The downside with the cross signals is that they may be false because the CMF line can cross the zero line for a short moment and cross it back again.
-Hence, some traders mark the +-0.05 levels, by plotting lines, and enter long positions when the CMF is above the +0.05 level or execute short positions when the CMF is below -0.05 level.
+The downside with the cross signals is that they may be false, because the CMF line can briefly cross the zero line, then cross back again.
+Hence, some traders mark the +0.05 and -0.05 levels by plotting lines, and enter long positions when the CMF is above the +0.05 level or execute short positions when the CMF is below -0.05.

-An example of how a CMF crosses signals would look like is presented in the next graph.
+An example of what CMF cross signals look like is presented in the next graph.

-Going through the graph, you can notice that the CMF crosses above the zero-line at the point marked with the red circle indicating a potential buy signal.
+Going through the graph, you’ll notice that the CMF crosses above the zero line at the point marked with the red circle on the left, indicating a potential buy signal.
 After taking a long position, the price continues to move in an upward direction.
-The sell crossover is marked with the yellow circle when the trader may decide to take a short position and it can be seen that the price continues to fall.
-The points in the blue circle serve the purpose of helping you understand why some traders plot the +-0.05 levels, as you can see, at first glance, it looks that there is a crossover the zero-line, but this crossing (if any) is only temporary as the values move back to the bullish zones.
+The sell crossover is marked with the right-hand red circle, when the trader may decide to take a short position, and it can be seen that the price continues to fall.
+The points in the white circles serve the purpose of helping you understand why some traders plot the +0.05 and -0.05 levels – as you can see, at first glance, it looks as though there is a cross over the zero line, but this crossing (if any) is only temporary as the values move back to the bullish zones.

-Chaikin Money Flow can be used along with the support and resistance when it can confirm breakouts from these levels.
-Consequently, if the price breakouts out the resistance level during an upward trend while the CMF exhibits higher highs, it would indicate that the trend will continue its upward direction.
-On the other hand, in a downward trend, when the price breaks below the support level while the CMF reaches new lows, it will confirm that the downward trend will continue.
+Chaikin Money Flow can be used along with support and resistance, when it can confirm breakouts from these levels.
+Consequently, if the price breaks at the resistance level during an upward trend while the CMF exhibits higher highs, it would indicate that the trend will continue its upward direction.
+On the other hand, in a downward trend, when the price breaks below the support level while the CMF reaches new lows, it confirms that the downward trend will continue.

 A potential trend reversal can be identified through possible divergences when the price action and the CMF move in opposite directions.
 Bullish divergence may appear when the price moves to a new low while the CMF does not follow the same movement and this is an indication that an upward trend may emerge.
 On the other hand, a bearish divergence is formed when the price moves to a new high while the CMF remains the same or even falls, indicating the possible beginning of a downward trend.

-Although volume traders commonly use CMF, a word of caution would be that it is not particularly reliable as a standalone indicator.
+Although volume traders commonly use CMF, it is not particularly reliable as a standalone indicator.
 Therefore, you should use the indicator in conjunction with other technical analysis indicators to confirm the identified signals and create your Chaikin Money Flow strategy.

-- A useful tool for confirming trend direction;
+- It is a useful tool for confirming trend direction.

-- Can provide potential exit signals when there is potential for a trend reversal.
+- The CMF can provide possible exit signals when there is potential for a trend reversal.

-- Can provide false signals during range-bound market conditions as the values can fluctuate around the zero-line;
+- CMF can provide false signals during range-bound market conditions, as the values can fluctuate around the zero line.

-- It would be better not to be used on smaller time frames.
+- It would be better not to use it on smaller time frames.